pulumi/docs/pulumi-hugo/themes/default/content/learn/glossary/msft-aks.md

 ## Description

-[Microsoft Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/) (AKS) is a managed container orchestration tool.
+[Microsoft Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/) (AKS) is a [managed kubernetes service](/learn/glossary/managed-kubernetes).
 Containerized applications are deployed by creating a cluster within a resource group, which can then pull from Azure Container Registry or elsewhere.
 Microsoft has a fairly robust set of services accessible to AKS, including integration with Active Directory.

 ### Use Cases